Size: 12.8 inches x 2.85 inches

 Eufy RoboVac G30 Edge: Verdict

 There is a lot to like about the Eufy RoboVac G30 Edge.
 It’s quiet, it’s compact and its accompanying app is easy to use and full of options.
-At $369, the G30 Edge is cheaper, quieter and more attractive than the $429 Neato D4, but it lacks the latter’s ability to create virtual no-go zones and excellent edge cleaning.
-The G30 Edge also adds basic mapping and a slew of other “nice to have, but not critical” features that are superior to the $349 Shark Ion R85.
-However, the R85 performed better in our tests, which is why it’s one of our best robot vacuums.
-But the G30 Edge is just a bit more fun to use—which isn’t something you can often say about the chore of vacuuming.
+At less than $300, the G30 Edge is cheaper, quieter and more attractive than the $429 Neato D4, but it lacks the latter’s ability to create virtual no-go zones and excellent edge cleaning.
+The G30 Edge also adds basic mapping and a slew of other “nice to have, but not critical” features that are superior to the $349 Shark Ion R85, which is why it’s one of the best cheap robot vacuums.
+The G30 Edge is a bit more fun to use—which isn’t something you can often say about the chore of vacuuming.